Difference Between Tornado and Typhoon

 A tornado forms violently when air spins violently and has contact between the land surface and cumulonimbus clouds.
 Commonly it is referred to by the name twister or whirlwind.

-Typhoons are the more severe form of cyclones and usually occur in the northwest Pacific ocean in countries like China, Japan, Taiwan, and the Philippines.
+Typhoons are the more severe form of cyclones and occur in the northwest Pacific ocean in countries like China, Japan, Taiwan, and the Philippines.
 It appears in every part of the world but is referred to by different names.

 Comparison Table